 Ophthalmology Editorial Board

 He serves on the Editorial Boards of Cataract and Refractive Surgery Today, Review of Ophthalmology and Ophthalmology Management Magazine, for whom he writes a monthly column.
 He is also a contributing author to Advanced Ocular Care magazine and the textbook, Mastering Refractive IOLs, The Art and Science, published by SLACK, Inc. (Copyright 2008).
-Copies of his articles are available on this website.

 Dr. Tyson completed his undergraduate studies at Johns Hopkins University in Biomedical Engineering while participating in extensive research at the Wilmer Eye Institute.
 His many published research projects were in the evaluation of the Excimer laser which is now used extensively in LASIK surgery.
 He received his Doctor of Medicine in 1997 from the University of South Florida College of Medicine.
-He completed his surgical internship in 1998 at the Medical University of South Carolina, and his Ophthalmology residency at the medical University of South Carolina at Charleston.
+He completed his surgical internship in 1998 at the Medical University of South Carolina, and his Ophthalmology residency at the Medical University of South Carolina at Charleston.
 He is board certified by the American Academy of Ophthalmologists, and a Fellow of the American College of Surgeons.

-Dr. Tyson has served on six medical missions providing ophthalmic aid to those in underprivileged communities in Mexico, the Turks and Caicos Islands, Kenya and Honduras.
+Dr. Tyson has served on six medical missions, providing ophthalmic aid to those in underprivileged communities in Mexico, the Turks and Caicos Islands, Kenya and Honduras.